cms-opendata-workshop/workshop-lesson-luminosity/_episodes/01-introduction.md

 the Standard Model.
 You can't determine well how much you see (or don't see) coming out of the collisions if you don't know accurately and precisely what came in.

 ## Measuring luminosity
+CMS has several systems for measuring luminosity including making use of the hadronic forward calorimeter and the pixel detector.
+There have also been several dedicated luminometers installed over the course of operation of CMS.

-The readout rate of quantities like hits in a detector is given by $$ R $$ and is equal to the product of the instantaneous luminosity $$ \mathcal{L}_{inst} $$ and the visible cross section $$ \sigma_{vis} $$:
+The readout rate of quantities like hits in a detector (like a luminometer) is given by $$ R $$ and is given by the product of the instantaneous luminosity $$ \mathcal{L}_{inst} $$ and the visible cross section $$ \sigma_{vis} $$:

 $$ R = \mathcal{L}_{inst} \sigma_{vis}$$

-There are several detector systems in CMS that are luminometers: devices that measure luminosity.
-From these devices one obtains $$ R $$.

 The determination of $$ \sigma_{vis} $$ is carried out in so-called van der Meer (VdM) scans.
 In these scans the two colliding beams are separated and then moved across each other.
-The rate $$ R $$ is then determined as a function of this beam separation.
-The instantaneous luminosity for a single colliding bunch $$ i, \mathcal{L}^{i}_{inst} $$ can then be determined knowing $$ R $$ as a function of beam separation and from known beam parameters such as the number of protons in each colliding bunch for each beam and the LHC orbit frequency.
-Then a value for $$ \sigma_{vis} $$ can be obtained using the above equation.
+The rate $$ R $$ is then determined as a function of beam separation to measure the beam overlap width.

+The instantaneous luminosity $$ \mathcal{L}^{i}_{inst} $$ for
+a single colliding bunch $$ i $$ can be determined from the beam overlap width and known beam parameters such as the number of protons in each colliding bunch for each beam and the LHC orbit frequency.
+Then a value for $$ \sigma_{vis} $$ can be obtained.

 A VdM scan is a special beam condition but this value of $$ \sigma_{vis} $$ still holds for regular colliding beam conditions (since the detector acceptance has in-principle not changed).
 Therefore this value along with $$ R $$ can be used to subsequently determine $$ \mathcal{L}_{inst} $$.

-In-practice the performance of the luminometers can degrade over time due to effects such as radiation damage.
+In practice the performance of the luminometers can degrade over time due to effects such as radiation damage.
 CMS is capable of conducting fast luminosity scans with small beam separation, so-called "emmittance scans".
 These scans, performed similarly to VdM scans, can take just a few minutes and are typically performed at the beginning and at the end of a fill.

 {% include links.md %}